awsdocs/application-auto-scaling-user-guide/doc_source/what-is-application-auto-scaling.md

 For information about scaling your fleet of Amazon EC2 instances using Auto Scaling groups, see the [Amazon EC2 Auto Scaling User Guide](https://docs.aws.amazon.com/autoscaling/ec2/userguide/)\.

-You can also use Application Auto Scaling and Amazon EC2 Auto Scaling in combination with AWS Auto Scaling to scale resources across multiple services\.
-AWS Auto Scaling can help you maintain optimal availability and performance by combining predictive scaling and dynamic scaling \(proactive and reactive approaches, respectively\) together to scale your Amazon EC2 capacity faster\.
+You can also use AWS Auto Scaling to create scaling plans to scale resources across multiple services\.
 For more information, see the [AWS Auto Scaling User Guide](https://docs.aws.amazon.com/autoscaling/plans/userguide/)\.

 ## Features of Application Auto Scaling<a name="features"></a>